-- For Netflix: it was estimated here and here (see also followup here) that watching Netflix releases about 85 grams of CO2e per hour, so watching 12,000 hours of Netflix (around one and a half continuous years) emits around one ton of CO2e
+- For Netflix: it was estimated here (see competing older figures here and here) that watching Netflix releases about 36 grams of CO2e per hour, so watching 28,000 hours of Netflix (i.e., more than three continuous years) emits around one ton of CO2e

 - For Youtube, the yearly emissions of Youtube for the year 2016 were estimated to 10 million tons of CO2e, whereas Youtube viewers watch around 1 billion hours of video a day.
 This works out to around 27 grams of CO2 per hour watched, i.e., the same rough order of magnitude

 Cryptocurrencies have been under scrutiny for their environmental footprint, with reason.
 The most famous cryptocurrency, Bitcoin, has an impact that has been estimated to around 20 million tons of CO2e for the year 2018 (i.e., about two times Youtube’s estimated consumption); the IEA’s estimation is of 10-20 million tons of CO2.
 There is around one bitcoin block every 10 minutes, so around 50k blocks per year.
 Hence, using the higher figure: